Primary Care Training Program

 loading slideshow...

-The primary care program offers a smaller community within the larger residency community, and we seek to foster these connections by creating a supportive and nurturing community.
-The PCTP hosts a number of social and professional development events outside the hospital which offer the opportunity for residents to engage together and with our wonderful faculty, including a summer BBQ, multiple potlucks, a retreat, and graduation.
+The primary care program offers a smaller community within the larger residency community.
+We seek to foster this community through a number of social and professional development events outside the hospital which offer the opportunity for residents to engage together and with our wonderful faculty, including a summer BBQ, multiple potlucks, an annual retreat, and graduation.

 Annual Advocacy Project